Susanne Osthoff

 Susanne Kristina Osthoff (born 7 March 1962) is a German archaeologist who had worked in Iraq from 1991 until being taken hostage there on 25 November 2005.
 She was freed by her captors on 18 December 2005.

 Biography

-Osthoff grew up in Grafing (Bavaria) with two brothers and one sister.
-She studied Near Eastern archaeology and Semitic languages at the Ludwig Maximilian University of Munich.
+Osthoff grew up in Grafing in Bavaria with two brothers and one sister.
+She studied Near Eastern archaeology and Semitic languages at LMU Munich.

 After her studies, she moved to Iraq to work in archaeology, including the excavation of the 4,000 year-old Islin site.
 She subsequently married an Iraqi Sunni Muslim of the Shammar Tribe and converted to Islam.

 Abduction

 On 25 November, Osthoff and her driver vanished in Northern Iraq.
 Two days later, a video clip was released showing the two captives surrounded by masked, armed men who read a statement threatening to kill the hostages unless the German government stopped cooperation with the Iraqi government.

 Osthoff and her driver were freed from their captors on 18 December 2005.

 A spokesperson for the German Foreign Ministry, Martin Jäger, confirmed that "the German government and the German embassy in Baghdad were involved" in securing Osthoff's release.
 However, German government officials declined to comment on whether they paid a ransom for her release.